 Treatment.
 Scalp infections cannot be cleared with topical antifungal medications.
-They require oral antifungal therapy with terbenafine or griseofulvin for at least three months.
+They require oral antifungal therapy with terbenafine or griseofulvin for at least 3 months.

 Fungal infections of the nails (onychomycosis) are very common and increase in frequency with age.
 Infected nails may thicken, yellow, and crumble.
 The changes caused by a nail infection can easily be mistaken for traumatic nail damage caused by sports activity.

 Treatment.
-Nail infections require either three months of oral antifungal therapy with terbenafine or griseofulvin or yearlong therapy with newer topical medications that are applied daily directly to the nails.
+Nail infections require either 3 months of oral antifungal therapy with terbenafine or griseofulvin, or yearlong therapy with newer topical medications that are applied daily directly to the nails.
 Nail infections are notoriously recurrent.

 Preventing Skin Infections